Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Value for a small firm: real total cost for a team of five to 30.

 OnTheClock earns the top spot because it covers all eight needs in one base plan: time tracking, scheduling, PTO, overtime, biometric buddy punch controls, and payroll exports, with none of the core features held back for a higher tier.
-That's the breadth that earns the best-overall label here.
-Every other tool below wins on one situation it does better than the rest.
+That's the breadth that earns the best overall label here.
+Every other tool featured below has pros and cons across numerous categories.

 The Best Time Clock Software for Law Firms

-Below, the best time clock software for law firms, with the right pick for each situation.
-For each one, we cover who it fits best, where it stands out, and where it may not be the right move.
+Below are the best time clock software solutions for law firms, with the right pick for each situation.
+For each one, we cover which situations it fits best, where it stands out, and where it may not be the right move.

 Available on: Web, iOS, Android